• 9 Reasons to Convert your Short-term Rental to Long-term

 Dear [Landlord's Name],

-This letter is to formally notify you that I will not be renewing my lease for the rental property located at [Your Address] after the expiration date of [Current Lease End Date].
+This letter is to formally notify you that I will not renew my lease for the rental property located at [Your Address] after the expiration date of [Current Lease End Date].
 As per the terms of my lease agreement, I am providing [Notice Period] notice of my intent to vacate the premises.

 I appreciate your professionalism during my tenancy.
 Please let me know if you need any further information from me regarding the move-out process and return of keys.
 I'll be sure to leave the property in the same condition as when I moved in, apart from normal wear and tear.